Integrated-Solutions-NYC/Integrated-Solutions-NYC.github.io/_pages/services.md

   - heading: Domain + eMail
     icon: laptop
-    content: Hop on over to Pop into our 24/7 <a href="https://sdxdomains.com">One Stop Shop</a> where All Basic Cloud, Domain, E-Mail Functionalities, and Website needs may be purchased on dedicated or shared plans
+    content: Hop on over to pop into our 24/7 <a href="https://sdxdomains.com">One Stop Shop</a> where All Basic Cloud, Domain, E-Mail Functionalities, and Website needs may be purchased on dedicated or shared plans

   - heading: Virtual CXO
     icon: briefcase
     content: Leverage decades of experience without retaining the associated payroll by consuming leadership insights on an as needed basis

-  - heading: Virtual PBX
+  - heading: Virtual Telephone and Call Center
     icon: phone
     content: Our bread and butter is providing <a href="https://link.waveapps.com/5uv7c7-yftq6g">Cloud based Virtual Private Branch Exchange IP communication services.</a> Buy a toll free number to start receiving calls today, or port in your existing number for a seamless migration